Sell Your Precision CNC Machining Business — Expert M&A Advisory for 5-Axis & Multi-Axis Shops

 A Precision CNC business is not valued like a standard manufacturer; it commands a "Technical Premium."
 This premium is the delta between the book value of your equipment and the enterprise value of your "In-Place" capability.
 We focus on the Adjusted EBITDA (Earnings Before Interest, Taxes, Depreciation, and Amortization) but normalize for heavy CAPEX cycles and owner-related expenses.

-Asset Base & CAPEX Efficiency: We highlight your recent machine tool investments.
-A shop with a young fleet (average age < 5 years) reduces the buyer’s "Maintenance CAPEX" requirements, allowing for higher cash flow projections and a stronger offer price.
+3. Asset Base & CAPEX Efficiency: We highlight your recent machine tool investments.
+A shop with a young fleet (average age under 5 years) signals low deferred CAPEX and reduces a buyer's post-close investment risk, directly supporting a higher multiple.

 Frequently Asked Questions: Selling a Precision CNC Machining Business